JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 ## IntelliLang

 First, please read the available [documentation](https://www.jetbrains.com/help/idea/language-injections-settings.html) on IntelliLang.
-A good point to start with is to inspect available language injections that you can find in the IntelliLang settings under <ui-path>Settings/Preferences | Editor | Language Injections</ui-path>.
+A good point to start with is to inspect available language injections that you can find in the IntelliLang settings under <ui-path>Settings | Editor | Language Injections</ui-path>.
 The injections shown are configured through XML files and loaded automatically.

 ### Example